fenago/data-science/lab_guides/Lab_8.md

 The following steps will help you complete this exercise:

-1. Create a new notebook in Google Colab.
+1. Create a new notebook in Jupyter.

 2. Next, import `neighbors`, `datasets`, and `model_selection` from scikit-learn: